 One of the highlights of visiting Anafiotika is the incredible panoramic views that can be enjoyed from up here.
 Try to visit the area in the early evening for an impressive sunset in a spot that is often overlooked by most tourists.

 Watch an Evening Bouzouki Performance

 You may associate Plaka with being “touristy” but that isn’t completely true.
 In fact, a lot of Greeks still come here to hang out too.
-After all, it is so bohemian and beautiful, it would be a shame for them to boycott it completely, right?
+After all, it is so bohemian and beautiful, that it would be a shame for them to boycott it completely, right?

 Plaka boasts several excellent bouzoukias.
 If you are unfamiliar with the concept of a bouzoukia, these are taverna-style establishments that serve food and drinks.

 Stamatopoulos Tavern is one particularly homely taverna/bouzouki that is situated on Lisiou street in Plaka.
 Equally worthwhile is To Perivoli T’Ouranou.
 This is the oldest spot for music and dinner in Athens.

 These places usually attract more Greeks than tourists.
 The only thing to note is that Plaka bouzoukis are slightly more expensive than those in neighborhoods such as Pangrati or Vyronas.

 Follow in Caesar’s Footsteps at the Roman Agora

 The Roman Agora contains what remains of a sprawling 1st Century BC marketplace.
 The construction was funded by notorious Roman Emperors Julius Caesar and Caesar Augustus.

 You will be in and out of the Roman Agora in five minutes if you choose to head inside.
 That said, admission is only €2 (or free with your Acropolis ticket) so the Agora is well worth a quick exploration.